TurtleWilly/unit3d-api-to-rss-proxy-wrapper/README.md

 ## Installation

-* copy 'jptv.php' and a 'jptv-config.php' to a directory in the document root of your (preferably locally running) webserver
+* copy `jptv.php` and a `jptv-config.php` to a directory in the document root of your (preferably locally running) webserver
-* (optionally?) create 'log' and 'cache' directories in the same location as the scripts.
-The cache directory must be writeable by the webserver user.
-Inside the log directory only the logfile needs write access, if required.
+* (optionally?) create `log` and `cache` directories in the same location as the scripts.
+The `cache` directory must be readable and writeable by the webserver user.
+Inside the `log` directory only the logfile itself needs write access, if required.
-* addjust jptv-config.php with your API_TOKEN (and the TRACKER_BASE, if it's not jptv.club)
+* adjust jptv-config.php with your API_TOKEN (and the TRACKER_BASE, if it's not jptv.club)

 If everything works then a quick cURL call should dump an RSS feed, something like: